eduCORE currently has MA research students funded under SETU Carlow’s President’s Fellowship Award.

 Martin Malone: ‘Mature Students’ Perspectives on Higher Education’

 This project is intended to assess the experiences of mature students in Irish HE in order to expand the scholarship on this topic.
 Using a social justice approach to educational research, this project’s central question is in what ways can we support adult education to foster equality, diversity and inclusivity?
-Using case studies of mature students in Carlow IT, this project will explore the challenges and affordances of lifelong learning in areas such as access to supports, educational experiences and inclusivity.
+Using case studies of mature students in SETU Carlow, this project will explore the challenges and affordances of lifelong learning in areas such as access to supports, educational experiences and inclusivity.
 It is intended to enhance our knowledge of mature students’ needs and wants so that we may enhance our current provision and attend to the social and cultural challenges faced by such students.

 Andy O’ Connell ‘What do social care addiction workers need to support their work around mental health/emotional wellbeing with their service users?